jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

-# Mission
+# TouchLED Sensor
-These are sample codes for `Touch LED` sensor.
-This can be used for several missions of your own.
+These are the sample codes for `Touch LED` sensor that can be used for several missions of your own.

 ## Setup
-When the VEX Clawbot IQ does not contain all the sensors, you must manually remove the other sensors not present in your Clawbot IQ.
+When the physical VEX Clawbot IQ does not have all the sensors and it is returning a port error, you must manually remove the other sensors not present in your Clawbot IQ in its RobotC setup.

 `Motor & Sensor Setup` > `Devices`